aequasi/aequasi.github.com/source/_posts/2013-07-31-jquery-roll-to-next-input.markdown

 ## End

 Voila, your `rollToNext` function is there.
-All you need to do, is pull a `rollToNext` class on your input
+All you need to do, is pull a `rollToNext` class on your input.
+If you need any help implementing this, hit me up in the comments.